fwenzel/fxos-addon-keyboard-show-case/README.md

 # Keyboard - Show Case

+# NOTE: This add-on's behavior has been uplifted into the Gaia code, [bug 965211](https://bugzilla.mozilla.org/show_bug.cgi?id=965211).

 A Firefox OS add-on tweaking the built-in keyboard.
 It shows lower/uppercase characters based on Shift key status.